-Meteor-M N2-2 hydrometeorological satellite is scheduled to be launched in 2018.
+Meteor-M N2-2 hydrometeorological satellite is scheduled to be launched in 2019.
 It is planned to launch from three to five similar satellites with the same payload as Meteor-M N2, i.e. Meteor-M N2-2, Meteor-M N2-3, Meteor-M N2-4 (Meteor-M N2-5 and Meteor-M N2-6 are TBD).
 The goal is to create a constellation of identical operational meteorological satellites in morning and afternoon orbits.
-These satellites will be developed by JSC "VNIIEM Corporation".
+These satellites are to be manufactured by JSC "VNIIEM Corporation".
 The payload of Meteor N2-2 will be modified to exclude Severjanin X-band Side-Looking Radar and Heliogeophysical Measurements Suite.
-From Meteor N2-2 to Meteor N2-4 will include COSPAS-SARSAT Search & Rescue system.
-For Meteor N2-3 and Meteor N2-4 there will be MeteoSAR and modified Heliogeophysical Measurements Suite GGAK-M2.
+Starting from Meteor N2-2 the payload will include COSPAS-SARSAT Search & Rescue system.
+For Meteor N2-3 and Meteor N2-4 among the payload there will be MeteoSAR and modified Heliogeophysical Measurements Suite GGAK-M2.

 The Meteor-MP satellites constellation will consist of meteorological satellites.
-The Meteor-MP payload will be similar to payload of satellites of Meteor-M, but with improved characteristics of devices and additions.
+The Meteor-MP payload will be similar to payload of satellites of Meteor-M, but with improved characteristics.